ghostbuster-email/api/readme.md

 # The Ghostbuster API

-Welcome to the Ghostbuster API!
+Welcome to the Ghostbuster Email API!
 If you're looking to integrate your application with [Ghostbuster.email](https://ghostbuster.email) you're in the right place.
 We're happy to have you!

+## The basic

+Ghostbuster is a powerful real-time email verification service that provides you detailed information on the validity of email addresses.
+You can integrate this validation service into your application's signup form and customize the best use of email address validation for your use case.

 You can use this API to:

 * Indicate to users that the address they have entered into a form is invalid.
 * Drop invalid email addresses from your database.
 * Suppress invalid email addresses from your sending to decrease your bounce rate.

+To sign up for Ghostbuster Email, you need a Ghostbuster Email account.
+You can try the Ghostbuster Email, but to use the full version you must have a Premium account.

 ## Making a request